patricktechyy/PIEPR/README.md

 Many thanks to Zandi et al. for developing PupilEXT (and creating a Python port of it) and Santini et al. for his development of the PuReST algorithm.

 Installation instructions are also included in **docs/INSTALL.md**.

+---

+Thank you for checking out our repo
+Developed by haruka, patrickn and tomatosoup83
+Have a nice day
+ヾ(＠⌒▽⌒＠)ﾉ